Powered by RND

 More Arts podcasts

-About The Five Books
+About The Five Books: Jewish Authors on the Books That Shaped Them

 The Five Books celebrates the role of books in our lives.
 Each week we’ll talk with a Jewish author about five books in five categories.
 We’ll hear about: two Jewish books that have impacted the author’s Jewish identity; one book (not necessarily Jewish) that they think everyone should read - a book that changed their worldview.
 We’ll get a peek into what book they're reading now, and we’ll hear the inside scoop on the new book they’ve just published.
 The Five Books creates a space for all listeners to explore what it means to live, write, and read as a Jewish American today.